I was interviewed by Cairns-based Philippa Bowman, Pre/Postnatal Fitness Expert at Nurtured Fitness.

 To listen to the interview click here, otherwise read the questions and my summary points below:

-1. Discuss how there is a lot of expectation that Mums will ‘bounce back’ after child birth & people becoming obsessed with their diets.
-There are so many weight loss drinks/supplements targeted at new mums…What is your approach & philosophy to nutrition/diet?
+1. Discuss how there is a lot of expectation that Mums will ‘bounce back’ after childbirth & people becoming obsessed with their diets.
+There is so many weight loss drinks/supplements targeted at new mums…What is your approach & philosophy to nutrition/diet?

 - My nutrition philosophy is: